medicationforall/dollhouse/README.md

 The central idea is that it would be printed in roughly nine sections.
 With the floors and roof divided into three sections each.

 I opted for the main rooms to be 175mm x 175mm x 175mm or roughly 7" x 7" x 7".<br />
-Which is just about the limits of my print bed.
+Which is about the limits of my print bed.

 ---
 ## Code Overview